There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) designing listening activities; (2) lesson plans; and (3) semester portfolio.
+Indicative assessments in this unit are as follows: (1) micro-teaching and reflection; (2) lesson planning; and (3) program of study.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules